Sant'Ippolito, Palermo

-Sant'Ippolito Martire (Italian is a Baroque, Roman Catholic parish church in Palermo, region of Sicily, Italy.
-It is located on a busy street with markets, on via Porta Carini in the Capo quarter, across the street from the church of the Immacolata Concezione al Capo.
+Sant'Ippolito Martire (Chiesa di Sant'Ippolito Martire) is a Baroque, Roman Catholic parish church in Palermo, region of Sicily, Italy.
+It is located on a busy street with markets, on via Porta Carini 37 in the historic Capo quarter, across the street from the church of the Immacolata Concezione al Capo.
+It remains an active parish of the Archdiocese of Palermo.

+Sant'Ippolito is one of the few churches in Palermo that preserves the traditional Easter Vigil ceremony known as "Â calata 'a tila" ("the lowering of the cloth"), during which a large painting of the Passion is dramatically unveiled at the singing of the Gloria, symbolizing Christ's Resurrection.

+History

 A parish church at the site is first mentioned in 1308.
 In 1583, during the Spanish rule of Sicily, the church was expanded; but the present church is a product of a refurbishment started in 1717 using designs by Andrea Palma.
 His grandson, Nicolò Palma, helped restore the church in 1769 and a further refurbishment was performed in 1844 under Giovanni Patricolo, who directed some of the fresco decoration.

+Architecture

-The entrance portal has bas-reliefs of Saints Peter, Hippolytus, and Paul.
-The Latin Cross layout has three naves with lateral chapels.
+The church is built in the Sicilian Baroque style.
+Its façade features a portal decorated with bas-reliefs depicting Saints Peter, Hippolytus, and Paul.
+The interior has a Latin-cross plan with three naves and side chapels.
 The nave ceiling has a fresco depicting Jesus in Lake Tiberius, retouched in the 1950s.